mingyu404/TellingStoriesWithData/final-project-part-three.md

 - **Injuries/fatalities by motorists, pedestrians, and cyclists**

-  + Previously, I plotted three lines in one chart for these 3 groups of people, but I later found that the value in the Y-axis would be wrong and so would the position of lines if I plotted three lines in one chart in Tableau.
+  + Previously, I plotted three lines in one chart for these 3 groups of people, but I later found that the value in the Y-axis would be wrong, and so would the position of lines if I plotted three lines in one chart in Tableau.
 Also, I found the initial visualization is not that intuitive and meaningful since people can only know motorists account for the greatest share of injuries and fatalities through the line charts, with no specific numbers or interesting findings, which seems to be common sense in this story setting...Therefore, I made the following modifications:
   + I calculated the average percentages for these three groups of people in terms of injuries and fatalities and found the proportions of injuries are quite consistent over the past 5 years, so I used a pictogram chart to show the average percentage of motorists, pedestrians, and cyclists directly.
 Hovering over the visualization lets the reader see the exact percentage figures directly.
-Also, different icons in this case, also help intuitive understanding.
+Also, different icons, in this case, also help with intuitive understanding.
 I did not separate these three groups of people into three individual bars here since my intention is not to compare the proportions but to show the average percentages for readers.
   + In terms of the *Average Proportion of Fatalities*, after calculating the percentage share, I found an essential fact that pedestrian deaths rose from 38% to 50%, while fatalities among motorists have seen a decrease from 52% to 43% from 2020 to 2022.
 I think it is quite important for people to learn about the change in proportional fatalities/vulnerability over the years.
-To visualize this newly found fact, I chose to use bar charts with icons to directly show the change between 2020 and 2022, which I think is more intuitive for people when learning this fact.
+To visualize this newly found fact, I chose to use bar charts with icons to show the change between 2020 and 2022 directly, which I think is more intuitive for people when learning this fact.
 I don't use the pie chart in this case since the absolute numeric changes are not that much -- even though a 12% proportional fatalities increase to pedestrians actually means a great difference -- so a pie chart cannot show such changes well and will make it hard for people to compare proportions in two different years.

 - **Conclusion/Call to Action**